ammarhakim/gkyl-doc/source/gkyl/install.rst

 Troubleshooting
 ---------------

 Having trouble building?
-We will try to continuously compile a list of suggestions and common error messages in
+We will try to compile a list of suggestions and common error messages in
 :doc:`this troubleshooting site <./trouble>`.